snragund/StarWars-DataExtraction/README.md

 This is the Webscraping project based on Flask Webframework with Python.
 The basic functionality are as follows:

 * Click Get Names button on Front page
-* The Button will redirect it to List of StarWar ships and it's respective Hyperdrive ratings.
+* The Button will redirect to the List of StarWar ships and it's respective Hyperdrive ratings.

 ## Project Features